TaitoUnited/full-stack-template/README.md

 ### Basic settings

-1. Optional: Configure `taito-config.sh` if you need to change some settings.
+1. Configure `taito-config.sh` if you need to change some settings.
 The default settings are ok for most projects.
 2. Run `taito project config`
+3. Commit and push changes

 ### Environments